The 20 Greatest Matches in the FIFA World Cup History - Part II (1958-1974)

 The Italians opened the scoreline with just eight minutes through Internazionale’s Roberto Boninsegna.
 The situation was critical for the Germans, since they had already used their two allowed substitutions and Franz Beckenbauer was playing with an arm sling, thanks to a broken clavicle after a violent foul (something unimaginable nowadays).
 But in the last minute of the match, AC Milan’s Karl-Heinz Schnellinger tied the match and sent it to extra time.

 The match would increase considerably in drama during the 30 extra minutes.
 Gerd Müller put the Germans ahead in the 94th minute, but the Italians answered with Burgnich four minutes later and Gigi Riva right before the break.
-Ten minutes before the end of extra time, Müller equalized it again, but, again, the Italian retribution would be swift.
+Ten minutes before the end of extra time, Müller equalized, but, again, the Italian retribution would be swift.
 60 seconds after Müllers goal, the substitute Gianni Rivera made it 4-3.
 Germany couldn’t find strength to beat the Italian defense once more and the fantastic semi-final was settled.

 Despite this heroic win in which is regarded by many as the best game of all time in a World Cup (The Game of the Century), the Italians were exhausted.
 They would lose the final to Brazil, but this epic battle against Germany would never be forgotten.